Use Your Voice to Create Change

-Raise awareness about a cause you care about by using your voice to create change.
 Advocating is crucial to a community's success.
 And guess what?
 It's easy.
-By calling, emailing, or even tweeting your elected officials you can help us spread the word about the change that needs to happen in our neighborhoods.
+By calling, emailing, or even tweeting your representative, you can help us spread the word about the change that needs to happen in our neighborhoods.
 When you advocate with United Way, lawmakers take notice.